 UofL students plant trees for Arbor Day (WDRB, April 7, 2017)

 UofL working to preserve tree canopy (WHAS-11, April 7, 2017)

 UofL hosts Kentucky Arbor Day celebration (WAVE 3 News, April 7, 2017)

 UofL named Tree Campus USA for six years running (UofL Today, March 1, 2016)

 Arbor Day Foundation renews UofL’s Tree Campus USA status (UofL Today, Feb.
 4, 2013)

 UofL named Tree Campus USA; self-guided tour of trees available (UofL Today, April 27, 2011)

-- As a service learning project during the fall 2012 semester, Environmental Biology students surveyed campus trees while Computer Engineering and Computer Science (CECS) students programmed a mobile map-based (Tree Research, Education, and Exploration-Application) designed to share information about campus trees with the public.
+- As a service learning project during the fall 2012 semester, Environmental Biology students surveyed campus trees while Computer Engineering and Computer Science (CECS) students programmed a mobile map-based TREE-App (Tree Research, Education, and Exploration-Application) designed to share information about campus trees with the public.

 - The students accumulated 400 hours of service, surveying over 1,100 trees around Belknap Campus.
-This information extended our existing database, which was integrated into the hosted by the former Urban Wildlife Research Lab at UofL.
+This information extended our existing database, which was integrated into the TREE-App hosted by the former Urban Wildlife Research Lab at UofL.